icc-canoo/handbook/docs/annual-cycle.md

 ## October 1
 - Q2 Begins
-- All staff gather anywhere but Toronto to work and have some fun.
+- All staff gather in Toronto to work and have some fun.
+When possible, we try to host this one anywhere but Toronto.

 ## November (after American Thanksgiving)
 - Giving Tuesday